emnaot/ProfilFlow/README.md

 [Watch Demo on YouTube](https://www.youtube.com/watch?v=iz_Qoo0w5eo&t=122s&ab_channel=emnaothmen)
 ## Description

 ProfilFlow is an AI-powered web application designed to simplify and optimize talent management.
 It allows companies to efficiently search for and select the right employees for specific missions.
-The system includes comprehensive CV management, automatic updates of employee profiles with new skills and projects, and an AI-driven CV generation feature.
+The system includes comprehensive CV management, automatic updates of employee profiles with new skills and projects, and a CV generation feature.
 Role and permission management ensures secure access, reducing administrative workload and improving resource allocation.

 ## Key Features